nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 8. It has a comments section which hosts all our communication in one place, accessible for all. <br>
 9. It is free to use on all devices. <br>
 10. It has support for updates via push, email and in-app notifications. <br>
-11. It allow sthe user to print his to-dos and lists with just one click. <br>
+11. It allow the user to print his to-dos and lists with just one click. <br>

 ##### Weaknesses